uriel0byte/Cybersecurity-Writeups/TryHackMe/AOC-2025-Documentation/03-Daily-Challenges/day-08-prompt-injection.md

 ## Challenges

 The room was straightforward.
-The "Thinking" logs were accessible via Browser Developer Tools, which made CoT leakage obvious to trace rather than something to infer.
+The "Thinking" section rendered directly in the chat interface as part of the agent's response output, making CoT leakage easy to trace without needing any external tools.
 Step 5 needed a retry due to non-deterministic output, which the room flags upfront.

 New territory: function calling JSON schema structure, the ReAct loop, and the concept that the model outputs a structured call rather than executing anything itself.
 Those